 Facilities and Services

 The National Ranching Heritage Center is a 27-acre museum with seven galleries, 38 pieces of life-size bronze sculpture, and an historical park containing 48 ranch structures that have been moved to the site from locations throughout the Southwest.
-The structures—a bunkhouse, one-room school house, half-dugout, train, depot, blacksmith shop, barns, windmills, and more—date from the late 1780s to the early 1950s and have been authentically restored.
+The structures—a bunkhouse, one-room schoolhouse, half-dugout, train, depot, blacksmith shop, barn, windmills, and more—date from the late 1780s to the early 1950s and have been authentically restored.
 They illustrate the development of the ranching industry in the Southwest.
 Dedicated on July 4, 1976, the NRHC hosts Ranch Day in the Spring, Heritage Halloween and Candlelight at the Ranch in late Fall, along with exhibits and education-based seminars and programs.
 Community and student volunteers help with these events.
 The National Ranching Heritage Center is open to the public free of charge from 10 a.m. to 5 p.m.
-Tuesday through Saturday The historical park closes at 4 p.m.
+Monday through Saturday and 1 to 5 p.m. on Sunday.
+The historical park closes daily at 4 p.m.
 The NRHC is closed on all major holidays.
 For additional information, see www.nrhc.ttu.edu.

-Office of Communications and Marketing.This office is the primary public information, media relations and marketing headquarters for the university.
+Office of Communications and Marketing.This office is the primary public information, media relations and marketing headquarters for the university and provides services to the university community, including graphic design, photography, videography and social media training.
 The office also manages the home page for the university’s website, as well as other top level administrative Web pages.
-A professional staff member is dedicated to responding to media inquiries and supporting the communication needs of schools, colleges, departments and other programs.
+Professional staff members are dedicated to responding to media inquiries and supporting the communication needs of schools, colleges, departments and other programs.
 The team also oversees the university’s visual identity system and supports the strategic initiatives of the President’s Office with coordinated marketing efforts.
-The Office of Communications and Marketing reports to the President.
+The Office of Communications and Marketing reports to the president.
 For more information visit www.depts.ttu.edu/communications.

 Alumni Magazine.
 The award-winning Texas Techsan, a publication of the Texas Tech Alumni Association, is sent six times a year to association members.
 The publication reflects a full range of current university programs, news, and campus life.
 Stories represent a mixture of topics and emphasize alumni accomplishments, faculty expertise and research, university issues, and Alumni Association programs.
 Faculty members are encouraged to send information about academic endeavors and honors to the “Through the Arches” section of the magazine.

-Information on purchasing goods and services for university use may be obtained from the departmental website (www.depts.ttu.edu/procurement/purchasingContracting/) or from the Office of Purchasing and Contracting (806.742.3844).
+Purchasing.
+Information on purchasing goods and services for university use may be obtained from the departmental website (www.depts.ttu.edu/procurement/purchasing/) or from the Purchasing Office (806.742.3844).

-Purchasing and contracting policies are set forth in the university OPs numbered in the 72 series.
-All purchasing functions, including access to policies, procedures, and the electronic processes can be viewed on the departmental website.
-The electronic system, TechBuy, handles all purchasing requisitions for the University.
+Purchasing policies are set forth in the university OPs numbered in the 72 series.
+All purchasing functions, including access to policies, procedures and the electronic processes can be viewed on the departmental website.
+The electronic system, TechBuy, handles all purchasing requisitions for the university.
 The website for Techbuy is http://techbuy.ttu.edu.
 To register staff and faculty members to use the system please access team.texastech.edu.
-For support with any of the systems or a purchasing question, send an email to email@example.com.
+For support with any of the systems or a purchasing question, send an email to firstname.lastname@example.org.

 Student records are maintained in West Hall by the staff of the Office of the Registrar.
 This office provides student registration information and services, transfer of credit services, official Texas Tech University transcripts, Texas Student Initiative (TSI) compliance service, Athletic Certification, and FERPA compliance.
 The registrar’s office is under the direction of the Senior Associate Vice President for Enrollment Management.